How to Write the Dartmouth Supplemental Essays 2024–2025

 • If you would prefer to write about how you have developed as a unique individual, not necessarily as a result of your background (which may feel less compelling to you to write about), then option B is probably your best bet.

 Option A: There is a Quaker saying: Let your life speak.
 Describe the environment in which you were raised and the impact it has had on the person you are today.
-(200-250 words)
+(250 words or fewer)

 This prompt asks you to reflect on your past and bring it to the page in a brief essay response.
 It’s a tall order: you’ll need to describe not only your background, but also how it has impacted you, and who you are today.
 These elements can be provided in any order.
 For instance, your essay could have one of the following outlines: